your-tools/tsrc/docs/guide/groups.md

 ## Filtering repositories in groups with regular expressions

-You can utilize inclusive regular expression with the `-r`-flag and exclusive regular expression with the `-i`-flag.
+You can utilize inclusive regular expression with the `-i`-flag and exclusive regular expression with the `-e`-flag.
 This allows you to filter repositories within a group or a set of groups for the given action.